DendrouLab/panpipes/docs/yaml_docs/useful_info_on_yml.md

 ## How we use YAML files to configure panpipes actions

+### How does panpipes read the configuration files?

 `panpipes` reads the whole `pipeline.yml` as `PARAMS` at the beginning of each pipeline execution: